shirtsgroup/physical_validation/doc/userguide.rst

 As there are 900 3-site molecules in the system, the number of atoms is 2700, and the number of constraints is zero since the water was simulated with flexible bonds.
 Without bond constraints, the only reduction of degrees of freedom is due to the enforced removal of the center-of-mass translation.
-Finally, the molecule index is denoting the first atom of each molecule, and is hence the vector `[0, 3, 6, ...]`, while the number of constraints per molecule is zero.
+Finally, the molecule index denotes the first atom of each molecule, and in this case is the vector `[0, 3, 6, ...]`, while the number of constraints per molecule is zero.
-Creating the toplogical data by hand therefore looks something like this:
+Creating the topological data by hand therefore looks something like this:
 ::

    topo = TopologyData()